SPEED - CONTROL - SLOW - FAST

-Last year in Norway I stayed with the famous Norwegian climber Odd Roar (now that’s a real harcore name!), who told me that base jumping had become as normal as playing golf over there (there seems to be a rash of sports that are the ‘new golf’), but that it’s popularity scared him, with about three deaths a year in his area alone.
-I guess technology - better chutes and wing suits - had made it safer, with wing suits allowing the jumper to track away from the cliff (cliff impacts seem to be the greatest danger).
-It seems like a fine insight into human nature that instead of using this new technology to it’s full advantage, zooming away from the most dangerous aspect of a jump, people use it instead to fly even closer to the hard stuff that can kill you.
-What I love about climbing is you can be a complete fucking idiot and still not kill yourself (just walk along the bottom of Stanage for proof), were as in Base jumping one mistake is all it takes - and most often not even one!
+Last year in Norway I stayed with the famous Norwegian climber Odd Roar (now that’s a real hardcore name!), who told me that base jumping had become as normal as playing golf over there (there seems to be a rash of sports that are the ‘new golf’), but that it’s popularity scared him, with about three deaths a year in his area alone.
+I guess technology - better chutes and wingsuits - had made it safer, with wingsuits allowing the jumper to track away from the cliff (cliff impacts seem to be the greatest danger).
+It seems like a fine insight into human nature that instead of using this new technology to its full advantage, zooming away from the most dangerous aspect of a jump, people use it instead to fly even closer to the hard stuff that can kill you.
+What I love about climbing is you can be a complete fucking idiot and still not kill yourself (just walk along the bottom of Stanage for proof), whereas in Base jumping one mistake is all it takes - and most often not even one!

-Last year up on the Troll a guy emailed me, a guy who was big in base and tough many to jump (he’s probably dead now, as base seems to be full of dead guys who where ‘the most experienced and safest’ proponents of their sport).
-Anyway he offered to teach me how to do it.
-This was my responce:
+Last year up on the Troll a guy emailed me, a guy who was big in base and tough many to jump (he’s probably dead now, as the base seems to be full of dead guys who were ‘the most experienced and safest’ proponents of their sport).
+Anyway, he offered to teach me how to do it.
+This was my response:

 Thanks for the offer.
-A long time ago I lived in London and worked with a girl who told me that one time she took heroin, and that it was the greatest feeling she’d ever had - or would ever have; better than any orgasm.
-She told me this as we sat on the top floor of a double decker bus, and I looked out the window and thought about this for a while, how lucky she’d been to experience something - which although dangerous - was so profound.
-After heroin I guessed life’s ordinary pleasures must loose some of their luster.
+A long time ago I lived in London and worked with a girl who told me that one time she took heroin and that it was the greatest feeling she’d ever had - or would ever have; better than any orgasm.
+She told me this as we sat on the top floor of a double-decker bus, and I looked out the window and thought about this for a while, how lucky she’d been to experience something - which although dangerous - was so profound.
+After heroin, I guessed life’s ordinary pleasures must lose some of their lustrs.
 Just like climbing, you’d be forever trapped in a search for that thing that touched you like nothing else ever had.
-In that moment, looking at the world go by through a dirty window, I made a mental note never to take heroin.
+At that moment, looking at the world go by through a dirty window, I made a mental note never to take heroin.
 So thanks for the offer - but no thanks.